ivobeerens-nl/blog/content/blog/2013/03/tips-for-implementing-a-vmware-horizon-view-security-server/index.md

   - "view"
   - "VMware"
 author: Ivo Beerens
+url: /2013/03/05/tips-for-implementing-a-vmware-horizon-view-security-server/
 ---

+A security server is a special instance of View Connection Server that runs a subset of View Connection Server functions.
+You can use a security server to provide an additional layer of security between the internet and your internal network.
+A security server resides within a DMZ and acts as a proxy host for connections inside your trusted network.

 Setting up a VMware Horizon View Security server can be a challenging task because you have to deal with firewalls and some ports that’s need to be opened between the servers.
 Here are some tips for implementing a VMware Horizon View Security server: